lawrie/blackicemx_nmigen_examples/README.md

 Run ping_test.py and press button to take a measurement.

+### textlcd

+This is a start of an example to drive a Hitachi HD44780 2-line text LCD.

 ### mitecpu

 This is a [tiny 8-bit cpu](https://github.com/jbush001/MiteCPU) with a python assembler.